MOVIE REVIEWS'The King Of Staten Island' Offers Great Performances In This Typical Judd Apatow Film

 By Sal LoCicero | June 23, 2020

 It is surprisingly more exciting than ever to get another Judd Apatow picture after a five year long wait.
-Apatow is mostly known for getting people like Pete Davidson and helping them boost their career.
-Most of the actors who have collaborated with Apatow have all been successful, and their careers have skyrocketed.
-Apatow is now collaborating with Pete Davidson.
+Apatow is mostly known for getting stars, like Pete Davidson, and helping them boost their career.
+Most of the actors who have collaborated with Apatow have all been successful and their careers have skyrocketed.

 Aside from that, Pete Davidson gives a fantastic performance and I have no doubt that his career will skyrocket after this.
 All the performances are top notch as well as Marisa Tomei and Bill Burr.